An Interview with Author Layla F. Saad on White Supremacy

 We are now nearly two months on from when the initial protests started.
 How do you feel about the future of the Black Lives Matter movement, and where do you see it going?

 My hope is that now as Black Lives Matter becomes more mainstream that white and non-Black people really take on the mantle as well and alleviate the burden from Black people, from us having to shout into the void, that Black lives matter.
 I think that’s a very long way off, because I don’t know any time when white people were in interaction with Black people that Black lives did matter.
-So the world that we’re building towards, and we’ve never seen it before.
+So that’s the world that we’re building towards, and we’ve never seen it before.
 We don’t know what it looks like, we have no blueprint for it.
 We really have to use our imaginations and our creativity to work towards it.
 But we have to work towards it together.

 Your next project is a children’s version of Me and White Supremacy.
 How can we equip children to talk about race and white supremacy?